In these times of conflict, anger and confusion, Metin Bereketli is trying to make a difference through art

 I feel very strongly about the importance of access to clean water.
 This may sound simple to us but for many polluted water is a sad truth.
 According to UNICEF over 3,000 children die every day worldwide due to contaminated drinking water and poor sanitation.
 People like Bill Gates and Warren Buffet have helped bring this distressing fact to the forefront so more people with power, influence and funds can make these basic human necessities possible.

-What’s the main thing you think we all need to do to ensure a better future?
+Finally, what’s the main thing you think we all need to do to ensure a better future?

 I think if we can provide personal protection, education and health services to the world’s children we will be able to open their eyes to kindness of humankind.
 Children are our future hope for tolerance, understanding of universal diversity and freedom.
 Teaching children that they have the power to bring about change, ensuring all people the freedom of speech and expression, freedom of worship, freedom from want and the freedom from fear.
 What an incredible place we would live in if given these freedoms!